Lu-Fang-7/lufang.github.io/_news/2025-08-13-education-sciences.md

 published: true
 ---

-I’m thrilled to share that my first-ever first-authored paper, “Helpful or Harmful?
-A Comparative Study of Perceived and Actual Effectiveness of LLM-Driven Tutors in Game-Based CFL Learning,” has been accepted for publication in Education Sciences! :sparkles: :smile:
+I’m thrilled to share that my first-ever first-authored paper, <i>Helpful or Harmful?
+A Comparative Study of Perceived and Actual Effectiveness of LLM-Driven Tutors in Game-Based CFL Learning</i>, has been accepted for publication in Education Sciences! :sparkles: :smile: